Los Angeles Employment Attorney

 Different organizations help employees sort through employment torts.
 These include the Equal Employment Opportunity Commission, Department of Fair Employment and Housing, and the Occupational Safety and Health Administration.
 You will typically have to bring your case to the correct federal organization before taking it to court.
 Tight deadlines often apply to these claims, ranging from a few months to a year or longer after the last incident or infraction at your workplace.
 A lawyer can help you fill out the paperwork and file with the correct entity by the deadline.

 If mediation between your employer and the government agency does not resolve your issue, your employment law attorney can represent you during a civil claim in Los Angeles.
 Your lawyer can help you negotiate for fair compensation for your back pay, lost wages, wrongful termination, emotional distress and other damages for an employer’s unlawful actions.
-Hiring an attorney gives you all the information and assistance you need for a stronger employment case in LA.
+Hiring an attorney gives you all the information and assistance you need.

 Issues with your employment can cause substantial financial, emotional and even physical strife for you and your family.
 Depending on the nature of your claim, you could be eligible for significant compensation for an employment law infraction or wrongdoing in Southern California.
-Learn more about your rights, your case, and your legal options during a free consultation at Mathew & George.
-Our Los Angeles employment lawyers can represent you in and out of the courtroom.
+Learn more about your rights, your case, and your legal options during a complimentary case evaluation at Mathew & George.
+Our Los Angeles employment lawyers can provide legal advice and represent you in and out of the courtroom.
 We can help you fight for a fair outcome and justice from your employer.
-Request a free consultation online today or call us directly at (310) 478-4349.
+Request your complimentary initial consultation online today, or call us directly at (310) 478-4349.